wsular/ltar-rjcaf-eddyflux-tower/ref/readme.md

-*Third-party documentation*
+*Reference documents*

 To minimize total repository size and respect potentially incongruous terms of redistribution, copies of documentation produced by third-parties are not checked into this repository.
-However, all sources are/were available on the public internet.
+However, all sources are/were available on the public Internet.
 To retrieve third-party documentation, either:

   1. Manually visit the URLs listed in the plain-text document `_sources.txt`
   2. Run the Python script `_fetch.py` with the plain-text document as its single argument.
       * On Windows machines, drag-n-dropping `_sources.txt` onto `_fetch.py` is
         generally sufficient.
-      * On other platforms, it may need to explicitly specified:
+      * On other platforms, it may need to be explicitly specified:
         `python _fetch.py _sources.txt`

 The document `_sources.txt` contains many lines of url/file name pairs.
 To be